minidonut/how-about/README.md

 # How About

-How-About is javascript/typescript universal scaffolder with no build configuration.
+How-About is universal scaffolder.

-- [Creating an App](#creating-an-app) – How to create a new app.
-- [User Guide]

-How-About works on macOS, Windows, and Linux.<br>
+How-About works on macOS

 ## Quick Overview